Cloud-Schematics/multitier-bastion-vpc-lamp/README.md

-# Example VPC with SSH access and Bastion Host for Redhat Ansible
+# Multi-tier VPC with bastion and VSIs

 This Terraform example for IBM Cloud Schematics illustrates how to deploy an IBM Cloud Gen2 VPC with a bastion host to provide secure